Forensic Dentistry? You’ve probably heard about forensic dentistry at this point in life. If you don’t, you are about to learn some good stuff.

 On May 24, 1943, the extermination camp at Auschwitz, Poland, received a new member.
 A 32-year-old doctor named Josef Mengele.
 He was known later on as The Angel of Death and was the leading operator of the concentration camp at Auschwitz.

-Josef Mengele was a German anthropologist and physician affiliated with the SS from 1937; obtaining the position of director of experiments in the extermination camps set around Germany on the orders of Adolf Hitler.
-At the end of WWII, he escaped to Latin America, living as a fugitive from justice and constantly changing residence.
-His location became a mystery, and his death did, too.
+Josef Mengele was a German anthropologist and physician affiliated with the SS, starting in 1937.
+He obtained the position of director of experiments in extermination camps on Adolf Hitler’s orders.
+After WWII, he escaped to Latin America.
+He lived as a fugitive from justice and constantly changed his residence.
+His location became a mystery, and so did his death.

-He died of drowning on a beach in Brazil in 1979 and was buried in a grave under a different name so that no one could find his body.
-In 1985, his corpse was exhumed; unfortunately, the putrefaction it presented due to the soil conditions complicated Mengele’s recognition.
-In this case, forensic dentistry was practiced.
-The dental records allowed them to confirm his identity, and with that, The Angel of Death fell.
+He drowned on a beach in Brazil in 1979.
+They buried him in a grave under a different name to conceal his identity.
+In 1985, they exhumed his corpse.
+Unfortunately, soil conditions complicated Mengele’s recognition due to advanced putrefaction.
+In this case, forensic dentistry played a crucial role.
+The dental records allowed experts to confirm his identity.
+With that, The Angel of Death fell.

 As we have read, forensic dentistry is a science that has gone through long tests to be considered a valuable source of results.
 It is similar to other disciplines, such as criminology or criminal law, which together complement each other.